astrolabsoftware/grafink/README.md

     taskSize = 25000
     // This config defines the rules to be applied for creating edges in the graph.
     // Note that each rule specified here will add a SET of edges to the graph, as described
-    // by the algorithm of the rule rulesToApply = ["twoModeClassifier", "sameValueClassifier"]
+    // by the algorithm of the rule (see VertexClassifiers) rulesToApply = ["twoModeClassifier", "sameValueClassifier"]
     // Configurations for each of the supported rules that can be applied to generate edges in the graph
     // See the section on VertexClassifer to read more about these